oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 Ignore this section if you do not wish to support SteemConnect authentication.

 #### General settings
+* `IPFS_API_PORT`: Specify port that IPFS daemon listens to for IPFS API calls.
 * `HTTP_PORT`: Specify port to listen to HTTP requests.
 If `useHTTPS` is enabled, all HTTP requests will be redirected to HTTPS.
 * `whitelistEnabled`: When set to false, whitelist checks will be ignored.
 * `UsageLogs`: When set to true, disk usage data by Steem accounts will be logged.
+* `tokenExpiry`: Speficy time in ms of access token expiry from time of issuance.
 * `dtubefees`: Specify beneficiaries to @dtube account (100 represents 1%, 1000 represents 10%)

+#### Unit tests settings

+These values do not affect the functionality of the app in production.
+* `hashType`: Specify hash types in an array to run database unit tests with..
+* `user`: Speficy Steem username to run unit tests with.